mmussett/flogo-devcontainer/README.md

  "${containerWorkspaceFolder}/.devcontainer/extensions/flogo-vscode-linux-x64-1.2.0-836.vsix"
 ```

-3. Run the command Dev Containers: Rebuild and Reopen in Container command
+3. Run the command (CTRL+SHIFT+P) Dev Containers: Rebuild and Reopen in Container command

 4. Enjoy Flogo from within your devcontainer!